Alfresco/docs-alfresco/content-services/latest/install/zip/additions.md

 ## Start and stop server

-Use this information to run the Alfresco Content Services server and Alfresco Share.
+Use this information to run the Content Services server and Alfresco Share.

 ### Start server

-Once you've installed Alfresco Content Services using the distribution zip, you can start the server.
+Once you've installed Content Services using the distribution zip, you can start the server.
 The server must be running before you can use Alfresco Share.

 1. Navigate to the installation directory for your database and start the server.